-Another stamp commemorating Riel’s defence of Métis rights and its impetus for Manitoba’s entry into Confederation was issued last November by Canada Post.
+Another stamp commemorating Riel’s defence of Métis rights and its impetus for Manitoba’s entry into Confederation was issued by Canada Post in November 2019.

 Unveiled at Upper Fort Garry Park, where Riel and his provisional government seized land 150 years earlier, the stamp’s design is based on an 1848 lithograph of Fort Garry by Henry James Warre plus an 1870 photograph of Louis Riel and his provisional government councillors.

 It was designed at Montréal’s Paprika by Raymond Lanctot with art direction by Louis Gagnon and illustration by Gérard DuBois.